 According to research, the consumption of alcohol causes 2.8 million deaths each year, either through accidents or because of the detrimental effects on personal health, including the development of diseases such as cancer.
 It is a grave public health problem of alcohol that needs to get addressed as soon as possible to reduce the number of deaths due to alcohol consumption.
 Yet not many people seem to be aware of this grave risk to their health and well-being.

 Which cancers can be caused by alcohol?
 Our understanding of the relationship between alcohol consumption and the development of certain types of cancer has improved dramatically over the last decade or so.
 Even a small amount of alcohol consumed regularly can increase our risk.

 There may be several mechanisms through which drink can be harmful, including damaging important organs such as the liver and preventing the uptake of vital nutrients in the stomach.
 There are several alcohol-related health problems and cancer is one among them causing unretrievable damage if left unchecked for a long.

-Alcohol consumption is one of the most important and preventable risk factors next to smoking and it is associated with several specific types of cancer.
+Alcohol consumption is one of the most important and preventable risk factors next to smoking, and it is associated with several specific types of cancer.
 Alcohol consumption can raise the risk of cancer in different parts of the body like

 Drinking takes a heavy toll on the liver, a vital organ helpful in removing toxic waste from the body.
 For heavy drinkers, long-term exposure can lead to scarring of the liver and deposits of fat around the organ.

 It, in turn, puts an individual more at risk of developing a condition such as liver cancer.

 Cancers of the Mouth, Throat, Voice Box, and Esophagus If these areas of the body are regularly in contact with any type of alcohol, the risk of cancer can increase.
 A study in 2010 found that people who had more than four alcoholic drinks a day were almost five times as likely to get mouth, laryngeal or esophagus cancer compared with someone who never drank.